 What you need to know

-We are looking for highly motivated students with a keen interest in politics and good writing and analytical skills.
+To gain a place on this politics degree, you’ll need to be a highly motivated individual with a keen interest in politics.
 Students who provide evidence of extensive reading and knowledge in the subject area are of particular interest to us.
-Students without formal qualifications may be asked to attend an interview and complete an assignment.

 English Language requirements

 International applicants will be required to show a proficiency in English.
 An IELTS score of 6.0, with no element below 5.5, is proof of this.

 English Language at grade C/level 4 or above (or equivalent) is required.
 Maths at grade C/4 or above (or equivalent) is preferred but not essential.